 It reports its deficiencies on the clubs which are already doing a lot.

-We have the impression by this measure that it will do something.
-Let me be told of a place where regulations like this have brought something beneficial to a sport.
-And above all: how sad to see that to develop the padel female, clubs are required to follow specific regulations of this type.
+We have the impression that this small measure will do something.
+Let me know where regulations of this type have brought something beneficial to a sport.
+And above all: how sad to see that in order to develop women's padel, clubs are required to follow a particular regulation of this type.

 The basic problem is that you already have to create players before thinking about competition.
 But as often, the FFT puts everything on the competition, the big clubs, the best players and never on the base, the creation of players.